GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ![Add stage for App Deployment](./images/14-deploy-app-stage.png)

-2. **Select the account** you want to deploy to, which will be the account that we connected to Spinnaker representing our deployment cluster.
+2. **Select the account** you want to deploy to, which will be the account that was connected to Spinnaker representing the deployment cluster.

 ![Stage Config](./images/15-manifest-config.png)